94% of students

 on Forbes, NYT, The Marker, TechCrunch and FemJLM

-Our best evaluation that illustrates the meaning and impact of MEET is the impressive cohort of almost 500 alumni, social entrepreneurs, researchers and activists, and their achievements.
+Our best evaluation that illustrates the meaning and impact of MEET is the impressive cohort of over 700 alumni, social entrepreneurs, researchers and activists, and their achievements.

 Class of 2006